Remote Part Time Jobs: The Secret to Having Extra Cash In Your Pocket

 - Save money.
 Unlike working another job where you may need to spend money on a uniform or business attire, you can work in your pajamas with a remote part-time job.
 You save money on gas and transportation costs too.

 - Gain experience.
 Part-time jobs in your field give you the chance to build up your resume while paying the bills.
-If you're just starting out or still studying, this opportunity will help you create a portfolio of real-world experience and a give you a competitive edge against your competition.
+If you're just starting out or still studying, this opportunity will help you create a portfolio of real-world experience and give you a competitive edge against your competition.

 With upsides to remote work like that, almost everyone should consider working virtually at least a few hours a week.